Armenians in Italy: History

 Beginning with the 15th-16th centuries the process of catholicizing Armenians was strengthened in Italy which greatly contributed to their assimilation with Italian people.
 Nevertheless, some Armenian organizations continued to function with the aim to preserve national identity.
 According to Italian historical sources, it was more common to hear the Armenian language on the cosmopolitan lanes and canals of the Veneto than to hear English or German.
 As a result, the first Armenian books were printed in Venice.

 Besides, in the beginning of the 18th century the Armenian Congregation of the Mechitarists (Մխիթարեան, also spelled Mekhitarists), was founded in Venice, on the St. Lazzaro Island (San Lazzaro degli Armeni).
-It exists up till now with its monastery, library, manuscripts depository and publishing house, and is considered as a centre of Armenian culture in Italy.
+It exists up till now with its monastery, library, manuscripts depository and publishing house, and is considered a centre of Armenian culture in Italy.

 There was also the reputable Moorat-Raphael College in Venice for general education with student body from Armenians from many countries, which was founded in 1836 and functioned until 1997, and the Collegio Armeno (The Pontifical Armenian College) in Rome for preparation of clergy in the Armenian Catholic Church.

 In 1895 the whole complex of Villa Contarini degli Armeni in Asolo became the ownership of the Mechitarists of Venice.

 Two streets in Venice are bearing Armenian names, Ruga Giuffa (Julfa Street), and Sotoportego dei Armeni.
 In Livorno, also there are streets with Armenian names.

 The Church of St Bartholomew of The Armenians built in 1308 in Genoa, Italy is known for the Holy Face of Genoa kept in the church.

+Russian-Armenian prince Semyon Abamelek-Lazarev was an italophile who owned the Villa Abamelek in Rome.

 In the early 20th century, there was a "small Italian Armenian community" organised by Mihran Damadian primarily made up of "merchants and traders in Milan"—industrialist Garbis Dilsizia was appointed honorary vice-consul of Armenia.
 Italy was also home to the Mekhitarists based in Venice which "led the way in propagating Armenian history and culture in France and Italy."
 In February 1920, Mikayel Varandian who was "well known among socialist circles in Italy" was appointed the Armenian diplomatic representative to Italy.

 In 1924 a village for Armenian exiles, Nor Arax, was founded in the countryside of Bari.
 Carlo Coppola, secretary of the Armenian Association of Puglia in Bari, founder and director of the Hrant Nazaryants Cultural Center, has published a book entitled "Armenians in Sicily" in 2020.

 In 1937 there were about 250 Armenians in Milan which was the center of Armenian community (with the officially registered Union of Italian-Armenians as its main organization).

 In 1968 a Department of Armenian Studies was opened at the Polytechnic University of Milan.
 In June 1976 the Centre for the Study and Conservation of Armenian Culture (CSDCA) was established by Prof. Adriano Alpago Novello in Milan.

 Since 1986 the Padus-Araxes Cultural Association organizes annual summer intensive courses of Armenian language and culture at Ca' Foscari University of Venice.